jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 >  ![Create Project Dialog](/tutorials/jazzrtc/images/create_project.jpg "Create Project Dialog")

-##Running your app

-You got your project in minutes!
-That's great!
-Now, let's set up how it's going to get built and deployed.
+If you see an error here, you probably didn't register with Bluemix yet.
+Otherwise... that's it!
+You've got your very own project in a manner of minutes!
+Now let's set up the automatic builds and deployments.

+##Deploying your app

 Go to the deployment page by clicking the ***BUILD & DEPLOY*** button.
 Turn on deployment in the advanced mode by clicking the
 ***ADVANCED*** button.
 On the Configure Builder page, specify

 * The password associated with your IBM id as the "Your IBM DevOps Services password"